hunain6/Dengue-Risk-Prediction-System/README.md

 This project uses historical data (2016–2024) to:

 ✔ Train a dengue risk clustering model
-✔ Predict and classify dengue risk for 2025 (all months & regions) ✔ Expose a prediction API using FastAPI
+✔ Predict and classify dengue risk for 2025 and 2026 (all months & regions) ✔ Expose a prediction API using FastAPI
 ✔ Provide a Flutter mobile app for easy user interaction